Facial verification time clocks: the business of biometrics

 Time and attendance tracking can be a murky business for an employer.
 Time theft can be a silent profit killer.
 Old-fashioned ‘punch’ clocks and swipe cards are susceptible to buddy punching, and self-logged hours are easy for employees to round up.
 More and more, businesses are turning to the use of biometrics in the workplace to authenticate attendance which pay huge dividends in reducing time theft and increasing the efficiency of payroll processing.

-*Before you keep reading: Please note that, at this stage, Roubler does not offer products or services that include fingerprint or facial recognition technology.
+*Before you keep reading: Please note that, at this stage, Roubler does not offer products or services that include fingerprint or facial verification technology.
 Our time and attendance software uses photo capture (essentially a ‘selfie’) to record and time-stamp clock-ins and clock-outs for employees.

-The lowdown on facial recognition in business
+The lowdown on facial verification in business

 Biometrics involve the capture of unique biological identifiers to authenticate an individual and are incredibly difficult to forge.
-This can include fingerprints, retina scans, voice, and facial recognition, among many others.
+This can include fingerprints, retina scans, voice, and facial verification, among many others.
 Biometrics have been used by governments, industry bodies, the security industry, and increasingly, private business in a range of applications.

 The benefits of biometrics

 Implementing facial verification in your company can be useful in a number of ways: